jonjohnsonjr/retrace/retrace-gcp/README.md

     --project "${PROJECT_ID}" \
     --impersonate-service-account "retracer@${PROJECT_ID}.iam.gserviceaccount.com"

-# This is janky and there is probably a better way to do this, but the exproter breaks if we don't.
+# This is janky and there is probably a better way to do this, but the exporter breaks if we don't.
 # If you don't have `sponge` or `jq`, this is just adding setting "project_id": "$PROJECT_ID" as a top-level field of your application default credentials file.
 ADC="$HOME/.config/gcloud/application_default_credentials.json"
 jq --arg project "${PROJECT_ID}" '.project_id = $project' ${ADC} | sponge ${ADC}